Adoption by Australian citizens

 Expatriate adoptions occur when an Australian citizen or permanent resident living abroad for 12 months or more adopts a child through an overseas agency or government authority.
 For these adoptions to be recognised in Australia, you must prove that you were not living overseas to bypass the legal requirements for the entry of your adopted child into Australia, and that you have lawfully acquired full parental rights of the adopted child.

-The Department of Immigration and Border Protection may not grant a visa to a child who does not meet the requirements set out in the Migration Regulation 1994 (Cth), even if the adoption has already occurred and is lawful in China.
+The Department of Home Affairs may not grant a visa to a child who does not meet the requirements set out in the Migration Regulation 1994 (Cth), even if the adoption has already occurred and is lawful in China.
 As there are risks for both the child and the adoptive parents in this process, before you proceed with an expatriate adoption, it is recommended that you seek independent legal advice both in Australia and in China (or the child\'s country of usual residence).

 The overseas authority for adoptions in China is the China Centre for Children’s Welfare and Adoption.
 Adoption services for foreigners in China are organised through the Bridge of Love Adoption Service.